yeehao34/aws-live/README.md

 Database Hostname/Endpoint: database-1.c1nlreg7eojl.us-east-1.rds.amazonaws.com

 # For Development only!!
-If want to test upload to S3, must ensure:
+If want to test upload to S3, must ensure you have:
 1) .env environment file to store your aws credential to have access to the S3 Bucket
 2) Learner Lab has started in AWS console
 ## Setting up